 This article is a study of the letter to the Colossians.
 The purpose is to understand who Christ Jesus is.
-That question is addressed more specifically by the next article.
-This article lays the foundation for that article.
+The next article addresses that question more specifically.
+The current article lays the foundation for the next.

-The letter to the Colossians has been selected for this study because it contains perhaps the most elevated view of Christ Jesus of all of the New Testament letters, apparently because Christ’s supremacy was challenged (2:4) by the “deception” (2:8) in ancient Colossae.
+The letter to the Colossians has been selected for this study because it contains perhaps the highest view of Christ Jesus of all of the New Testament letters, apparently because Christ’s supremacy was challenged (Col 2:4) by the “deception” (Col 2:8) in ancient Colossae.

 Unless otherwise indicated, all quotations are from the New American Standard Bible (NASB).